THE STORY OF JEGGAN COLE

 His love for humanity as well as animals, particularly his favorite dog Romeo, blended well with his unassuming personality and gentle nature.
 Jeggan was also a keen football (soccer) fan and supported Manchester United.
 Therefore the Jeggan Cole Memorial Foundation (JCMF) was founded to honor the memory and legacy of Jeggan: it is a tribute to a fine young man who had so much to live for but cut short to answer the home calling of his Lord and Savior.

 Come nigh all you who mourn From whence you come?
 North, South, East and West.
 A son is born, a son is gone!
 You gather together to mourn Who is it you mourn?
 Mother, father daughter or son?
-Indeed for a son – a son that is gone You gather together at...read more
+Indeed for a son – a son that is gone You...read more

 There was always something about Jeggan that drew everyone to him.
 Maybe it is his smile, his calm voice, and his quiet sense of humor.
 He was a charismatic and loving individual who went the extra mile for his friends.
 But that was not my ﬁrst...read more